b-it-bots/robothon2023/docs/README.md

 </p>
 The robot arm is aligned with the door knob using [visual servoing](#visual-servoing).

+After alignment, the arm is moved down until contact with the door knob and retract back to a proper z position to grasp the door knob.
+The door is opened by following a predefined trajectory, and the arm is retracted back to a safe position position.

 ### Grasp probe and probe circuit

 ## Task 5: Wrap cable replace probe